-That is the only proof that the bacteria in your gut and keep just keeps them vital and healthy, keeps the good guys on the playground, and gets rid of the bad guys.
+That is the only proof that the bacteria in your gut and keep just keep them vital and healthy, keeps the good guys on the playground, and get rid of the bad guys.

 The end result of this is to reduce inflammation throughout the whole body.

 The 16 Best Books on Gut Health to read in 2022

 I've got The 16 Best Books on Gut Health to read in 2022 for you.
 I've got 15 staple books that I recommend to anybody and everybody on a gut health journey.